deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 We understand the architectural contributions of this work to be twofold:

 1. In previous works of graph representation-based theorem proving, relatively little sophistication has been afforded to the process of drawing the final embedding of a graph from its node embeddings.
-All of the only such works the reviewers are aware of, namely [Wang17] and [Pal20], simply take the maximum of the node embeddings.[^1] The work under discussion introduces so-called DAG LSTMs, a simple generalisation of Tree LSTMs [Tai15], and uses it for the aggregation of node embeddings in an effort to TBC
+All of such works the reviewers are aware of, which are just [Wang17] and [Pal20], simply take the maximum of the node embeddings.[^1] The work under discussion introduces so-called DAG LSTMs, a simple generalisation of Tree LSTMs [Tai15], and uses it for the aggregation of node embeddings in an effort to TBC

 <!-- This effort